ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

     ```
     ````

-3. As the URLs are stored as absolute links within the markdown string, mentions of issues or systems, as described above, initially appear as links.
+3. As the Href are stored as absolute links within the markdown string, mentions of issues or systems, as described above, initially appear as links.
 However, once we introduce support for mentioning issues or systems by matching the specified pattern in the configuration element, even the absolute links will transform into `mention` nodes.